NCCD- Frequently Asked Questions

 What is PLASST and how does it relate to the nationally consistent collection of data on school students with disability?

-The Personalised Learning and Support Signposting Tool (PLASST) is a tool developed by the Department to assist teachers in responding to the additional learning and support needs of their students, including those who have disability.
+The Personalised Learning and Support Signposting Tool (PLASST) is a tool developed by the department to assist teachers in responding to the additional learning and support needs of their students, including those who have disability.
 The PLASST is available to teachers in all NSW public schools to assist in identifying their students’ functional educational needs and strengths and ‘signposts’ where the student may benefit from adjustments.
 Teachers can use the PLASST wherever and whenever needed to assist their professional practice.
+The department is currently reviewing the PLASST.

 The PLASST is not a data collection tool for the national data collection.
-However, use of PLASST may assist principals and schools in the annual national data collection on students with disability by contributing to evidence of student’s assessed needs and consultation with parents and carers about adjustments for students.
-Principal verification of this evidence is a key part of the national data collection model.
+However, use of PLASST may assist principals and schools with the NCCD by contributing to evidence of student’s assessed needs and consultation with parents and carers about adjustments for students.
+Principal verification of this evidence is a key part of the NCCD model.